Massive Mass Murderer Hermann Goering

 |Goering with Emmy and his lion at Carinhall.
 He appears to have applied a bit too much rouge that day.
 Note the plush surroundings: Goering loved soft things, which was in marked contrast to Hitler, who invariably lived in masculine surroundings.|

-They struck on June 30, 1934.
-In the so-called Night of the Long Knives, Goering secluded himself with Hitler, Himmler, Goebbels and other cronies and used the Gestapo and soldiers to arrest Röhm and, while they were at it, anyone else they didn't like.
+Night of the Long Knives, Goering secluded himself with Hitler, Himmler, Goebbels and other cronies and used the Gestapo and soldiers to arrest Röhm and, while they were at it, anyone else they didn't like.
 At one point someone suggested offing a particularly annoying society lady just for the fun of it, and everyone laughed - that was the kind of night it was.
 It was all completely illegal, basically a group of gangsters taking out all their opponents without even the pretext of legality.
-Hitler lamely tried to justify it in a speech later as being necessarily to destroy a developing plot against the State, an excuse that could justify just about anything.
+Hitler lamely tried to justify it in a speech later as being necessary to destroy a developing plot against the State, an excuse that could justify just about anything with no proof required.

 |Group shot of Hitler's inner circle around the time of the Night of the Long Knives.
 Note that Goering stands beside Hitler, unlike in earlier shots when he was off to the side.|